 Philips releases a prenatal monitoring platform+wearable in America that monitors maternal heart rate, fetal heart rate, and uterine activity via a dispensable electrode patch.
 The device is developed for high-risk pregnancies.

 UAE launched a portable liquid-free UVLicht Sterilizer that can disinfect personal items like bank cards, smartphones, keys, and so on.
 Very suitable for electronics.

 Digital health startups funding in June

-H4D, France-based startup who developed the Consult Station - first connected telemedicine booth, raised €15M.
+H4D, a France-based startup that developed the Consult Station - the first connected telemedicine booth, raised €15M.
 The new investment will help the company to expand to America.

 A Germany-based startup, Doctorly, raised €4.9M in a seed round.
 The platform relieves doctors of a desk-based operating system so they could spend more time with patients - and offers interoperability, real-time health updates, tracking, and other digital health advancements.

 RapidSOS gets $21M to expand its emergency response platform.
 It provides free data to first responders in order to make the response more efficient: f.i., data from 911 are transferred to hospitals and to ambulances, and so on.
 RapidSOS is already used in 4.700 public safety agencies all over the world, and it’s connected to 350 million devices that can provide data to save lives.

 Kyruus gets $30M in series D. It’s a company that develops provider search and scheduling tool for hospitals: it connects patients with the best care providers for them according to their location, health issues, personal preferences, and so on.